Home โ€บ Interests โ€บ Adventure Travel

 While waiting for the light show to appear, have fun doing ice fishing, ice skating, and cross-country skiing.
 Be sure to dress in layers because the winter months in Alaska are freezing.

 Get the ultimate Fairbanks experience on the Moonlight Dog Sled, Dinner, & Northern Lights Tour.
-Find more information and book your dates here.

 4. Murmansk, Russia

-You can also visit the wondrous Snow Village or go to the Sami Village Tour.
+You can also visit the wondrous Snow Village or go to the Saami Village Tour.
 Additionally, in Teriberka Village, you can see waterfalls that flow into the Arctic Ocean and glass igloos, a glamping option for Aurora viewing.

 5. Orkney, Scotland